Khan1509/turbotags-website.a/replit.md

 - **Technology**: React 18, Vite 5, Tailwind CSS, Firebase Analytics
 - **Current State**: Fully functional with optimized AI generation using user's preferred models and comprehensive fallback system

 ## Recent Changes
-- ✅ **FRESH GITHUB IMPORT COMPLETED (Sept 26, 2025)** - Successfully imported and configured for Replit environment
+- ✅ **GITHUB IMPORT RE-SETUP COMPLETED (Sept 26, 2025)** - Fresh clone successfully imported and re-configured for Replit environment
-- ✅ Installed all npm dependencies and resolved "vite not found" error
+- ✅ Reinstalled all npm dependencies and resolved "vite not found" error from fresh clone
-- ✅ Development workflow running successfully on port 5000 with Vite HMR
+- ✅ Development workflow running successfully on port 5000 with Vite HMR active
 - ✅ Configured autoscale deployment with static file serving using serve package
 - ✅ Verified all configurations: Vite (host 0.0.0.0, allowedHosts: true), deployment ready
+- ✅ Production build tested successfully (builds in 10.17s with optimal chunking)
+- ✅ Application fully functional with performance monitoring and analytics working
 - ✅ Fixed critical production build issue by moving tailwindcss, postcss, and autoprefixer to dependencies
 - ✅ Resolved missing Vite dependency by installing all npm packages correctly
 - ✅ Fixed minifier configuration by changing from terser to esbuild for better compatibility